The Boy with the Bronze Axe

 You can buy this book now, online or in your favourite bookshop.

-Kathleen Fidler's classic story is set in the ancient Stone Age village of Skara Brae on Orkney, now a major tourist attraction.
+Kathleen Fidler's classic story is set in the ancient Stone Age village of Skara Brae on Orkney.
 This is a fascinating and vividly portrayed story of life nearly 3,000 years ago.

 Kali and Brockan are in trouble.
 They have been using their stone axes to chip limpets off the rocks, but they've gone too far out and find themselves trapped by the tides.
 Then, an unexpected rescuer appears, a strange boy in a strange boat, carrying a strangely sharp axe of a type they have never seen before.